 Efficiency for Access Design Challenge Prototypes

 The Efficiency for Access Design Challenge, through funding provided by the IKEA Foundation, held two prototype funding applications windows for the participants of year 2021-2022 of the Challenge.
-The second window closed on 6 March 2022.
-Watch this space for a potential exhibition of these prototypes.

 Why create a prototype?